Who We Are

 Having fun is serious business!
 Since we’ll be spending a lot of time working it’s only natural that we also goof off.
 Night games, movies, dinners, frisbee games, etc… these things are essential to keeping a good perspective.
 If you want to serve on this team, expect to have fun.

 I expect a very high degree of musical excellence from the Worship Team.
 Whether you’re a beginner or a seasoned musician, expect to be stretched and challenged.

 I expect all members to be in good academic standing.
 If you cannot keep your grades up, I may work with you to have you temporarily step down from leadership until you remedy the situation.

 Taking the High Road

-As campus leaders, I also expect all members to steer clear of any inappropriate behavior, including (but not limited to) underage drinking, partying, premarital sex, dishonesty, foul language, or anything else listed in the Westmont Community Life Statement.
+As campus leaders, I also expect all members to steer clear of any inappropriate behavior, including (but not limited to) underage drinking, partying, sex outside the boundaries of biblical marriage, dishonesty, foul language, or anything else listed in the Westmont Community Life Statement.

 Expect to serve!
 This ministry is best when done selflessly.

 Busyness is an epidemic problem at Westmont!
 Stacking campus involvements on top of an already full life can result in spiritual and physical fatigue.

 If you want to serve on Worship Team you must make it your #1 priority.